 Hi!
 I’m Cici.
 Primary writer of this here blog and the aforementioned home restoration enthusiast.
 I grew up with renovations and have owned two (now three!) homes, but I’m not an expert.
 We’ll take you along as we learn, and try to make you feel confident in tackling the many, many tasks you find yourself doing when you own a home.

 Did it just click?
 Our blog title?
 I’m Zach.
-Fill in more info.
+[Zach has yet to fill in the rest of this.]

 This blog will mostly focus on our primary house, Mildred House, since she needs the most love.
 And also because it’s where we live… Mildred House, named after the single owner Ms. Mildred, is a 1963 brick ranch on a full partially-finished basement with an apartment.
 She has three bedrooms and two baths (technically a master, though the master bath is teensy – pretty sure it was once a closet).
 She also has a formal living room, formal dining room, kitchen, family room and an addition we call the sunroom.
 We have lots of plans in the works though that will change pretty much the entire footprint of the house.